kneath/kneath.github.com/now/index.md

 ![Aster Station - Sketch](https://assets.warpspire.com/images/asterstation/elevation-sketch.jpg)

-Right now, we're still in the thick parking minimums and consultants to make the planning department happy.
+Right now, we're still in the thick of parking minimums and consultants to make the planning department happy.
 It'll be a while.

 ## Adventure